Involuntary Dispositions for Canadian Tax Purposes– Canadian Tax Lawyer Analysis

 If your property has beendestroyed or expropriated and you have purchased a new property as a replacement, you may be able to defer part or all of the capital gain realized on the disposition of the original property.
 The rules surrounding the replacement property rollover are complex, so it is essential to consult a Toronto tax lawyer to assist you in accessing the rollover.

 It is also important to know which taxation year a disposition falls into since that will determine when you are required to pay the Canada Revenue Agency or when you have access to the capital losses from the disposition.
-It is sometimes possible to influence the taxation year that the disposition takes place in.
+It is sometimes possible to influence the taxation year that the disposition of property takes place in.
 For example, if your property was expropriated and a court or tribunal has reached a decision regarding how much compensation you will receive, you can defer the disposition by appealing to a higher court or tribunal if that is possible.
 Due to the length of court proceedings, it is possible to realize a significant tax benefit by delaying the income inclusion from a large capital gain through an appeal.
 If you are considering applying a capital gains deferral strategy, please consider consulting one of our experienced Toronto tax lawyers.

 "This article provides information of a general nature only.
 It is only current at the posting date.
 It is not updated and it may no longer be current.
 It does not provide legal advice nor can it or should it be relied upon.
 All tax situations are specific to their facts and will differ from the situations in the articles.
 If you have specific legal questions you should consult a lawyer."